 - 3. Transfer credit will be granted on an individual basis by the LSSU Registrar.
-Upon transfer, only those courses in which the student earned a grade of C (or better) will be accepted by the School of Nursing.
+Upon transfer, only those courses in which the student earned a grade of C (or better) will be accepted by the School of Nursing (Other than the General Education COMM 101, Humanities courses, statistics, or electives requiring Dor better).
 Credit for pharmacology courses is acceptable for five years unless utilizing in current practice. - 4.
 Applicants must be graduates of a state- or provincial-approved associate degree or diploma nursing program with a cumulative grade point average of 2.7 in all nursing, nursing support and English courses.
-Nursing support courses include: chemistry, mathematics, anatomy and physiology, microbiology, nutrition, pharmacology, pathophysiology, computer applications in health sciences, psychology and sociology courses.
-Thirty-two credits will be granted for basic nursing courses upon successfully completing NURS360 an NURS363.
-Credit may be granted for nutrition and pharmacology upon writing the required NLN tests and achieving scores at the 50th percentile or above.
-NLN tests may be repeated once; students must enroll in the course if not successful on second writing.
-Credit by departmental exam is also available to students upon request. - 5.
+Nursing support courses include chemistry, mathematics, anatomy and physiology, microbiology, nutrition, pharmacology, pathophysiology, computer applications in health sciences, psychology and sociology courses.
+Thirty-two credits will be granted for basic nursing courses.
+Credit by departmental exam is available to students upon request. - 5.
 General Degree Requirements for Bachelor of Science must be met.
 See degree requirements in University Academic Catalog.
 The nursing curriculum provides an interdisciplinary major and does not require a minor to meet graduation requirements.
 Students interested in a minor should refer to the appropriate University Catalog section.
-A total of 127 credits is required to complete a bachelor of science degree in nursing.
-For graduation, students must have 33 (LSSU credits).
-CLEP and departmental testing are acceptable as transfer credit but may need to be replaced with LSSU credits to meet the 33-credit requirement.
-Students must earn at least 50 percent of their departmental required 300/400-level credits in LSSU credits. - 6.
-Time Requirements: Time required for completion will be two years including two summers.
+A total of 125-128 credits is required to complete a Bachelor of Science degree in nursing.
+For graduation, students must have 30 (LSSU credits).
+CLEP and departmental testing are acceptable as transfer credit but may need to be replaced with LSSU credits to meet the 30-credit requirement.
+Students must earn at least 50 percent of their departmental required 300/400-level credits in LSSU credits.

+6. Time Requirements:

 The time required for completion will depend upon the number of transfer credits and credits received by examination.

-All support courses need to be completed prior to starting nursing courses.
-Nursing course sequence should be completed in six semesters, which includes two summers.
-The RN completion program is offered on a part-time basis at the LSSU Regional Centers in Petoskey and Escanaba.
-For further course information contact the main campus School of Nursing at 906-635-2288, the Petoskey Regional Center at 231-348-6623 or the Escanaba Regional Center at 906-217-4123. - 7.
-Additional Costs: Students are responsible for transportation to clinical agencies and all additional costs incurred by enrollment in the nursing program.
+The RN completion program is offered either on a full-time or part-basis.
+The program is offered completely online in an asynchronous format.

+7. Additional Costs: Students are responsible for transportation to clinical agencies and all additional costs incurred by enrollment in the nursing program.
 Costs, academic and general information are listed in the Nursing Student Handbook.